 What if I set the wrong targeting or campaign options?

 Applying targeting according to the specific audience parameter (IP, device, location, time of the day, etc.) advertiser instructs the system to serve impressions to specific segments instead of appealing to masses.
 This way, the ad reaches the most relevant users who are most likely to convert.
 This reduces the overall ad spend on irrelevant impressions and makes advertising potentially useful for the viewers.

 However, DSP targeting, as well as other options, can be confusing for novice marketers or advertisers who don’t have enough experience in managing their own campaigns.
 For instance, targeting options are narrowing the audience in order to raise the effectiveness of every impression.

 At the same time, too narrow targeting segments may adversely affect the results of the campaign so it’s always a good idea to think of the purpose beforehand.
 If the purpose if brand awareness or user loyalty, it is recommended to set broaden the targeting.
 Set no more than 1-2 targeting options and apply engaging video ad formats, e.g playable & rewarded, or Connected TV creatives.

-If the purpose of ad campaign is increased conversions, you can use the DSP retargeting feature.
+If the purpose of the ad campaign is to increase conversions, you can use the DSP retargeting feature.
 In this case, advertising messages will be delivered to those people who visited your website before.

 There is no doubt that programmatic technology has fundamentally changed the way ads are bought and sold.
-If media-buyers have data about customers, programmatic has all what it takes to make such data work towards campaign efficiency.
+If media buyers have data about customers, programmatic has all that it takes to make such data work toward campaign efficiency.
 Sure thing, keeping up with all trends and best campaign management practices can be challenging, but who said you need to do it on your own?

 If you need additional campaign assistance, turn to managed-serve SmartyAds DSP.
-Our supportive team will help you correctly identify and configure campaign setting according to campaign purpose and build an effective advertising strategy.
+Our supportive team will help you correctly identify and configure campaign settings according to campaign purpose and build an effective advertising strategy.